- Obstetrics and Gynecology Residency Program

 Message from the Program Directors

-Hopefully our web site, in concert with your interview and visit to our campus, will guide your decision in choosing a training program.
-Our faculty and staff are readily available to help you decide whether Loyola's educational opportunities are right for you.
+Hopefully our website in concert with your interview will guide your decision in choosing a training program.
+Our faculty and staff are always available to answer questions that help you to decide whether Loyola's residency in OBGYN is right for you.